 - The normality test wizard generates the output table as shown below:

-Note: This mult-collinearity test function and wizard is available starting with version 1.60.
+Note: This multi-collinearity test function and wizard is available starting with version 1.60.